My Home Computers 1980-2024

 [Raspberry Pi Zero 2 W]

 My most recent purchase was a Raspberry Pi 5.
 It is the first Raspberry Pi with performance that feels like a "real" computer.
 For example, you can surf the web with Firefox and watch HD quality video (1080p) on YouTube without things feeling too sluggish.
-It can feed 4K60p to my 27-inch screen and provides a very fluent graphical user interface.
+It can feed 4K60p to my 27-inch screen and provide a very fluent graphical user interface.
 (My Mac Mini can only deliver 4K30p).
 But of course the raw performance is nowhere near what I get from my MacBook Air with Apple Silicon, and there are still various little software related annoyances which means it can't quite replace a "real" computer, not even a 9 years old Mac mini, but it could definitely replace my Mac mini as a home server (for my mail and web pages, etc).

 [img_2544.jpg]